MITgcm/xmitgcm/doc/llcreader.rst

 llcreader
 =========

-This module provides optimized routines for reading LLC data from disk or over the web.
+This module provides optimized routines for reading LLC data from disk or over the web, via xarray and dask.
-They were motivated explicitly by the need to provide easy access to the NASA-JPL LLC4320 family of simulations, in support of the NASA SWOT Science Team.
+This was motivated explicitly by the need to provide easy access to the NASA-JPL LLC4320 family of simulations, in support of the NASA SWOT Science Team.

 .. warning::